dmouscher/nomic/rules-3.md

 Events that may only occur when Vinny moves to a WATER tile are:

-ATLANTEAN ENVOY: Vinny comes into contact with an Atlantian who has heard of Vinny’s exploits and offers to lend a helping hand.
-For 5 days, if Vinny moves from one Water tile to another Water tile, he gets an additional move.
-Only the second tile can trigger an event.
+ATLANTEAN ENVOY: Vinny comes into contact with an Atlantean who has heard of Vinny’s exploits and offers to lend a helping hand.
+For 5 days, after his initial 2-4 movements, he gains an additional movement for every time he moved from one Water tile to another Water tile.

 RELEASE THE KRAKEN: Vinny, hero that he is, is set upon by a monstrous creature from the deep.
 He is victorious, but the creature is so massive that its corpse results in a MEAT tile.
 A MEAT tile: